nwaniek/ncr_numpy/README.rst

 a variety of projects.
 Essentially, `ncr_core` contains basic definitions, algorithms, and data structures.
 It does not change much, and development of it happens within its own repository.
 The files shipped with `ncr_numpy` are simply copied from that other repository.
-Both `ncr_core` and `ncr_numpy` are managed as submodules of a monorepo, within which copying and integrity testing is automated.
+While this contains slightly more than what `ncr_numpy` actually uses, this makes deployment and development easier, and also makes `ncr_numpy` fully self contained.
+Consequently, a user doesn't need to checkout another submodule or copy other files around that what is already available in `ncr_numpy`.
+It also allows to use several other `ncr_*` libraries, because the files are synchronized.
+Finally, both `ncr_core` and `ncr_numpy` are managed as submodules of a monorepo, within which copying and integrity testing is automated.

 Related (ncr) projects
 ----------------------